arkency/posts/posts/2015-03-01-blogging-start-from-the-middle.md

 ---
-title: "Blogging - start from the middle"
 created_at: 2015-03-01 13:10:34 +0100
 publish: true
 author: Andrzej Krzywda
 newsletter: blogging_book
 tags: [ 'blog', 'blogging']
 ---

+# Blogging - start from the middle

 Time constraints seems to be the main reason for not blogging more often.